infr/falldetector-public/thesis.md

 		camera.release()
 		sys.exit()
 ```
-Fig. 7b - A variation of adaptive backgrounding in Python
+Fig. 7b - A variation of adaptive backgrounding with median in Python

 #### Modern methods